-Other income / expense was income of \$2,815,779 and \$76,856 during the three months ended December 31, 2016 and 2015, respectively.
+Other income / expense was income of \$2,815,779 and \$614,470 during the three months ended December 31, 2016 and 2017, respectively.
 The primary component of other income during the three months ended December 31, 2016 was a change in the value of derivative liabilities related to certain warrants with a price adjustment feature, necessitating derivative accounting.
 The fluctuations were primarily driven by changes in the Company's stock price, which had a corresponding impact to the valuation of the underlying warrants.
 Additionally, the Company recorded \$1.3 million in other income due to an insurance settlement related to one of the Company's recent litigation cases.
-The settlement amount was received during the current period.
+The settlement amount was received during the three months ended December 31, 2016.